 The instructions are for the coasters.

 That’s it.
 Your coasters are pretty much ready.
 Paint them with chalk paint.
-I’d seal them as well with waterproof topcoat, but make sure it’s not shiny.
-For full instructions on how to make the holder and decorate the slates as well, go to Build-Basic article.
+I’d seal them as well with a waterproof topcoat, but make sure it’s not shiny.
+For full instructions on making the holder and decorating the slates, go to the Build-Basic article.

 5. Cool Leather Bracelet

 If your man is a fan of jewelry, I’m sure he’ll love this gift.

 The first idea(comes from The Sway blog) uses leather belts that you can upcycle, yay!
 The bracelet is like cuff style one.
 So basically you turn a leather belt into a cuff style bracelet :)

 Tip.
 Pay attention to the thickness of the belt as the snaps come in different sizes and lengths.
 You want to make sure that the snap will go all the way through the leather.

 Measure your man’s wrist and add 1.5 inches.
 Cut the belt to size from the end, not the buckle.